awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 To understand why, let's imagine column for marital status.
 Every individual is either a married or not.
 Therefore, we need two bitmaps to store this information.
 This gives us `2M` bits that we need to store in total.
 Assuming 32 bits in a row number (RID), a RID list index would require `32M` bits for the same index.
 A RID-list index on any column requires `32M` bits because there are `M` rows and a RID requires 32 bits, and each RID appears once.
 So the storage savings is huge.

 Now let's take the state example from above.
 Assuming we are only storing US residents, every individual lives in exactly one state.
 And there are 50 states, we need to store 50 different bitmaps (one for each state).
 In this case the uncompressed size of a bitmap index is slightly worse than RID-lists (`32M` bits vs `50M`).
 The "density" of a bitmap is `1/50` because on average, for a particular bitmap, `1/50` of the bits are set to 1.
-However, since the density of this bitmap is low, the bitmaps will be very compressable (there will be many "runs" of 0s and 1s).
-So bitmaps still may be smaller.
-(I think they would be because most states are pretty rural, and the bitmaps associated with these states would be very compressable.)
+On the other hand, since the density of this bitmap is low, the bitmaps will be very compressable (there will be many "runs" of 0s and 1s).

 Another benefit of bitmaps is they allow bitwise operations on sets of rows.
 If you have two bitmaps describing two set of rows satisfying different predicates, you can take the AND of these predicates by doing a bitwise operation, likewise for OR and NOT [^1].